The All Schools Elementary Honor Orchestra at UCLA

 Larry Newman, Music Director

 The performance, produced by conductor Larry Newman, features the elementary orchestra, a jazz ensemble, a string ensemble and guest student vocalists.

-The orchestra’s annual broadcast performances from Schoenberg Hall have garnered three Los Angeles Area Emmy Awards in the Children/Youth Programming category.
+The orchestra’s annual broadcast performances from Schoenberg Hall have garnered four Los Angeles Area Emmy Awards in the Children/Youth Programming category.

 “These students are exceptionally talented, and together, make music that inspires not only their parents, but also anyone in Los Angeles who is interested in music, the arts and education,” said Newman.
 “The honors orchestra is a diverse group of children that come together to play beautiful music in a professional concert setting.
 It is a shining example of the importance of music in our local schools.”